istio/istio.io/content/blog/2019/mesh-federation/index.md

     You should have a new pod for `reviews v2` instead of the pod of `reviews v1`.

-1. Access the web page of the Bookinfo application.
+1. Access the webpage of the Bookinfo application.
 Notice the `Ratings service is currently unavailable` error.
 This is because the `ratings` service is in a remote cluster and you neither exposed it in `cluster2` nor configured consuming it in `cluster1`.
 You will do it in the next sections.